Rade58/advanced_threejs_raycaster/README.md

-# ThreeJS advanced techniques - Raycaster (Workshop)
+# ThreeJS advanced techniques - Raycaster and Mouse Events (Workshop)

 A Raycaster can cast a ray in a specifc direction and test what object intersect with it.